- May 27, 2015

 5. Set up a pantry or shelving unit in a storage room or corner of your basement to hold extras like household supplies, canned goods, boxed items, Kleenex, toiletries, cases or water, soda, juice, etc.

-• Label each shelf so that family members know where to place each item.
+• And finally, Label each shelf so that family members know where to place each item.

 Still Feeling Stuck.